-If adopted, proposed Council Code of Conduct Bylaw No. 5112, 2021 would institute standards of conduct for Council members.
-Council members would be expected to regulate their own conduct in accordance with the provisions of the proposed bylaw; no direct enforcement costs are anticipated.
-In the event of a breach of this bylaw, costs may be incurred in relation to: the hiring of a third-party investigator or arbitrator; and the staff time required to hold a closed meeting so that Council can discuss the alleged breach and determine whatever penalties Council believes appropriate.
+In the event of a breach of this bylaw, costs may be incurred in relation to: the hiring of a third-party investigator or arbitrator; and the staff time required to hold a Council meeting so that Council can discuss the alleged breach and determine whatever penalties Council believes appropriate.
 Any such costs would be incurred in accordance with the provisions of the proposed bylaw and under the guidance of the Chief Administrative Officer.